 One simple pleasure unites voters from across the political spectrum on Election Day: the ubiquitous "I Voted" sticker.
-It's what allows you to tell the world, without ever opening your mouth, that you practiced your civic duty.
-It sends a slightly judgmental message to those who didn't, and it gives you the perfect excuse to take a selfie on an otherwise dull Tuesday.
+It's what allows you to tell the world, without ever opening your mouth, that you practiced your civic duty, on top of a great excuse to take a selfie on an otherwise dull November day.
+And in 2020, the quest for an I Voted sticker has become even more intense, with the popularity of mail-in ballots due to COVID-19 — no sticker included.
 The mysterious history of the "I Voted" Election Day sticker points to just how beloved the ritual has become.

 Exactly who came up with the idea is a hotly contested question, but the stickers first emerged sometime in the 1980s.
-Though the Phoenix Realtors Association (PRA) claims to have dreamed up an "I Voted Today" sticker in 1985, a Miami Herald article published in 1982 says Fort Lauderdale businesses gave a discount to customers donning an "I Voted" sticker, according to TIME magazine.
+Though the Phoenix Realtors Association (PRA) claims to have dreamed up an "I Voted Today" sticker in 1985, a 1982 Miami Herald article says Fort Lauderdale businesses gave a discount to customers donning an "I Voted" sticker, according to TIME magazine.

 “We were absolutely the first ones in the country,” said Skip Rimsza, the PRA president who later served as the mayor of Phoenix, in a 2006 article published in The Arizona Republic.
 “Back in 1985-'86, I went to the national Realtors convention, [and] no one had heard of any stickers in their communities.”

 The PRA's "I Voted Today" sticker was invented "as a visible reminder to vote with the intent of increasing afternoon and evening voter turnout," according to a fact sheet PRA provided Bustle.
 In 1984, Vice President George H.W.
 Bush received a sticker after casting his vote in the Presidential election in Houston, according to Salon; it read "I Voted Today — Have You?"